Designer. Carpenter. Artist. Experimental Architect.

-His practice-lead approach to work is rooted firmly in the tradition of an Artist.
+Sam Ludgate Bloom occupies an unusual space with his work, and his practice-lead approach is rooted firmly in the tradition of an Artist.

 THEMES